 Finally, the area between the red and blue lines, shaded in purple, represents the funds available for supplemental services.
-The shading transitions from light to dark.
-The darker the shading, the less likely the government is to realize that level of revenue.
+The closer we get to the blue line, the less likely it is that we will be able to realize at least that level of revenue.
 Hence, it may be wise to employ risk management strategies as total spending approaches the blue line.
 So, the uncertainty in the forecast is really on the margin because local governments rarely experience large revenue decreases unless faced with an unusual event like a severe recession.
 This purple margin is often pressured by proposals to expand services.
-TBB determines the margin and invites budget decision makers to make savvy choices about how to use that funding.
+TBB determines the margin and invites budget decision-makers to make savvy choices about how to use that funding.

 Before moving on, we should recognize that uncertainty also affects traditional budgeting.
-For instance, if the forecast suggests that every department can increase their budget by five percent but then actual revenue only supports a three percent increase, then the government has a problem!
+For instance, if the forecast suggests that every department can increase their budget by 5% but then actual revenue only supports a 3% increase, then the government has a problem!
 This issue is usually addressed through conservative forecasting.
-Conservative forecasting can work but it has its drawbacks, such as incurring opportunity costs by underfunding important public services or discrediting the finance officer if elected officials are expecting objective forecast requires reducing the funds for decision packages and/or core services.
-Thus, TBB tends to favor objective forecasts.
-The downside risk of objective forecasts can be offset through conservative budgeting strategies, such as:
+Conservative forecasting can work but it has its drawbacks, such as incurring opportunity costs by underfunding important public services or discrediting the finance officer if elected officials are expecting objective forecasts.\

 In Exhibit 2, a conservative forecast would be represented by shifting the blue line to the left on the green curve (lower than the peak).
 This reduces the assumed total revenue available but increases the chance of achieving at least the forecasted revenue amount.
-The problem for TBB is that a conservative
+The problem for TBB is that a conservative forecast requires reducing the funds for decision packages and/or core services.
+Thus, TBB tends to favor objective forecasts.
+The downside risk of objective forecasts can be offset through conservative budgeting strategies, such as: